RLL24187/CShell/README.md

 * Returns a pointer to a string contining the home directory

 void pipeit(char **args, int * status, int prevlen); </br>
-* Was supposed to take a simple pipe given the parsed args, a status for waiting, and prevlen which is the number of tokens prior to '|' </br>
+* Was supposed to make a simple pipe given the parsed args, a status for waiting, and prevlen which is the number of tokens prior to '|' </br>

 #Files
 shell.c </br>